Are We Truly in the End Times?

 • A year later, Nero dispatched General Vespasian and 4 legions to stamp out the Jewish revolt once and for all.

 Employing scorched-earth tactics along the way, Vespasian crossed the Euphrates River and headed south, eventually besieging Jerusalem for the final time.
 As he did so, the Jews from the northern cities and countryside fled south before him to Jerusalem, thus flooding that city with refugees.
-Interestingly, he did not establish the siege until a flood of pilgrims had entered the city to celebrate the Passover, as well.
+Interestingly, Vespasian did not establish the siege until a flood of pilgrims had entered the city to celebrate the Passover, as well.

-• The Jews in Jerusalem were already fractured into 3 factions: the Pharisees, the Sadducees, and the Zealots.
+• The Jews in Jerusalem were already fractured into 3 factions: the Pharisees, the Sadducees, and the Zealots/Sicarii.
 All of them began violently warring amongst themselves as the Romans tightened the noose of their siege.

 • At the time the siege began, Jerusalem had several years worth of grain and other supplies to comfortably withstand such an event.
 However, the Sicarii decided to burn it all in an attempt to force a divine miracle (can you say, “tempting God?”).
 Immediate famine set in, eventually reducing the populace to cannibalism in order to survive.
 The dead could not be buried because of the siege, so rotting corpses began stacking up in the houses and the streets.
 The strongest among them tortured the weaker in the most vile ways possible, such as impaling them on sharp stakes (a la Vlad the Impaler of Dracula fame) to rob their victims of what little food they may have hoarded.